April 29, 2020

 When I first arrived in Sydney as a 20-y-o in the early ‘80s, my work immediately required me to drive all across the city, day and night.
 Coming from quiet and orderly Adelaide, I often joked that I needed to learn how to drive all over again.
 The road system and culture was a whole other experience.

 Present-day Anzac Bridge under construction c.1993.
-Traffic over old Glebe Island Bridge can be seen right of frame (Newscorp)
+Traffic over the old Glebe Island Bridge can be seen right of frame (Newscorp)

 Today, out of choice as much as economics, I drive much less and it is very interesting to revisit locations I recall from 30 years ago and see how they are vastly changed.
 I’m sure older Sydney natives will notice this even more than I.